 - Is any collateral required from my business or from me personally?

 - Is there a prepayment penalty?

-- What is the interest rate for financing?
+- What is the interest rate?

 - In addition to interest charges, are there any fees (origination fee, monthly fee, annual fee, etc.)?

 It’s worth repeating: it’s important to understand the risk you’re taking with a personal loan and think through the implications if your business doesn’t succeed.
 For example, if you apply for a home equity line to finance your business, you’re putting not just your personal credit at stake, but your home as well.
 Starting a business is risky, and many don’t make it past the five year mark.
 Can you afford the payments if you go out of business?

 When To Consider Using a Personal Loan for Business